Chapter 2 - One Year of Military Service during Peacetime (INA 328)

 The applicant must have an attachment to the principles of the U.S. Constitution and be well disposed to the good order and happiness of the U.S. during all relevant periods under the law.

 Qualifying military service is honorable active or reserve service in the U.S. Army, Navy, Marine Corps, Air Force, Coast Guard, or Space Force.
-Service in a National Guard Unit may also qualify.
+Service in the National Guard may also qualify.
 Honorable service means only service in the U.S. armed forces that is designated as honorable service by the executive department under which the applicant performed that military service.
+In general, international cadets attending U.S. military academies are not considered to have served in the U.S. armed forces.

 Honorable service as a member of the National Guard is limited to service in a National Guard Unit during such time as the unit is federally recognized as a reserve component of the U.S. armed forces.
 This applies to applicants for naturalization on the basis of one year of military service.